 Republican Fundraiser Impregnates Playboy Model

 The Story: Elliott Broidy, a deputy finance chairman of the Republican National Committee, negotiated a deal in late 2017 to pay Playboy model Shera Bechard $1.6 million after she became pregnant during their affair and terminated the pregnancy.
-After the Wall Street Journal broke the story last week, Broidy resigned from his position at the RNC and said in a statement: “At the end of our relationship, this woman shared with me that she was pregnant.
+After the Wall Street Journal broke the story in April 2018, Broidy resigned from his position at the RNC and said in a statement: “At the end of our relationship, this woman shared with me that she was pregnant.
 She alone decided that she did not want to continue with the pregnancy and I offered to help her financially during this difficult period.”

 Cohen’s Role: Cohen negotiated the deal prohibiting Bechard from discussing her relationship with Broidy, and arranged for her to be paid $1.6 million in quarterly installments over the next two years.
 The nondisclosure agreement is very similar to the deal Cohen struck with Stormy Daniels.
 Per the Journal:

 The Broidy agreement uses the same pseudonyms for Mr. Broidy and Ms. Bechard — David Dennison and Peggy Peterson — as the earlier agreement used for Mr. Trump and Ms. Clifford, respectively, the person familiar with the matter said.
 Both agreements had separate side letters that listed the real names of the parties, this person said.